Documentation Index

 The table below maps each interaction model to the tasks it should implement.
 See Three interaction models above for detailed descriptions.

-Sales agent with creative (publishers, retail media)list_creative_formats, sync_creatives, preview_creativeget_creative_deliveryhas_creative_library: true
+| Sales agent with creative (publishers, retail media) | list_creative_formats, sync_creatives, preview_creative | get_creative_delivery | has_creative_library: true |

-Declare these capabilities in get_adcp_capabilities so buyer agents can determine the correct interaction model without trial and error.
-See Interaction models in the spec.
 Platforms with a creative library should also implement the accounts protocol so buyers can establish access before querying.
 This is the same accounts protocol used by sales agents for media buys.